Traden-Github/CS50P-PSet/README.md

-# Python-CS50_Python
+# CS50P-PSet
-These are Python files for my assignments in CS50 Python
+These are files for my problem sets in CS50 Python